IBM/universal-connectors/filter-plugin/logstash-filter-mysql-aws-guardium/README.md

 4. Type a name in the Connector name field.
 5. Update the input section to add the details from the mysqlCloudwatch.conf file input section, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 6. Update the filter section to add the details from the mysqlCloudwatch.conf file filter section, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+7. The "type" fields should match in the input and the filter configuration sections.
+This field should be unique for every individual connector added.
-7. Click Save.
+8. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, it appears in the Configure Universal Connector page.

 ## Configuring the AWS MySQL Guardium Logstash filters in Guardium Insights